kavya992/Visualizing-Agricultural-Crop-Production-Analysis-1997-2021-Using-Tableau/README.md

 - Top 5 Crops Analysis - Bar chart of highest producing crops
 - Interactive Filters - Filter by Year, Crop, State, Season
 - Tableau Story - Narrative flow from problem statement to insights to recommendations

+---

+## 📄 Project Report

+Available inside the Document folder.

+---

+## 🤝 Acknowledgement

+This project was individually developed as part of an academic Data Analytics project using Tableau.

+- 👨‍💻 Kavya Rasani - Project Developer